AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 View the [how-to videos](https://certification.adobe.com/#){target="_blank"} at the bottom of our homepage, visit our [FAQ](https://certification.adobe.com/support/faq){target="_blank"}, or [contact us](https://certification.adobe.com/support/contactus){target="_blank"}.

-We are excited for you to explore the new home of the Adobe Digital Experience Certification Program and delve into our new features!
+We are excited for you to explore the new home of the Adobe Digital Experience Certification Program and delve into our new features.